wp-plugins/stageshow/readme.txt

 * Image size can be specified by optional shortcode attribute
 * Map scale can be specified by optional shortcode attribute
 * Displays Ordnance Survey Mapping (GB locale only)
+* Shortcode Attributes can be replaced by URL Parameters

 == Installation ==